christianb93/kafka/README.md

 * create a key pair and certificate for the client, bundle this in a keystore and make it available to the client
 * create a properties file for the client containing the TLS configuration

-Once this has been done, you can now run the consumer locally and connect via the SSL listener on the public interface (assuming that you have the Kafka tools in your path).
+Once this has been done, you can now run the consumer locally and connect via the SSL listener on the public interface:

 ```
 ip=$(virsh domifaddr kafka_broker1 \
   | grep "ipv4" \
   | awk '{ print $4 }' \
   | sed 's/\/24//')
-kafka-console-consumer.sh   \
+kafka/bin/kafka-console-consumer.sh   \
   --bootstrap-server $ip:9093   \
   --from-beginning \
   --consumer.config .state/client_ssl_config.properties \